Arch-ive/Seasoned-Recipes/content/recipe/main/Leeks & Spinach/index.md

 ## Method

-- Saute leeks, garlic and thyme in the lidded saucepan w/ a pinch of salt on a low to med heat.
-Keep them covered stirring often until leeks are translucent (~10 to 12 min)
+- Cut the roots and dark green off the leeks.
+Cut them into quaters lengthways and dice along with the garlic

-- Add wine, cover, and simmer about 2 minutes.
-Reduce heat to low.
-Remove thyme stems.
-Add cream, cover, and simmer, about 15 minutes, until leeks are very tender and cream has thickened slightly.
+- Saute leeks, garlic and thyme in butter, oil and a pinch of salt on a low to med heat.
+Keep stirring until the leeks are translucent (~10min)

-- Fold in spinach, cover, and cook, stirring often, until spinach wilts, about 5 minutes.
+- Pour in the wine and simmer for ~2 minutes.
+Reduce heat to low and add cream, simmer for ~15 minutes with a lid on until leeks are very tender and cream has thickened slightly

-- Meanwhile, bring a large pot of salted water to a boil over high heat.
-Add pasta and cook, stirring often, until al dente, about 5 minutes.
+- Bring a pot of salted water to a boil and cook the pasta.
+Fold in the spinach when you drop the pasta into the water

-- Transfer pasta to leek mixture and toss to coat.
-Fold in butter and season to taste with salt and pepper.
-Divide pasta among 4 shallow bowls, shave Parmesan on top, and serve immediately.
+- Transfer pasta to leeks in the pan and toss to coat.
+Add in butter and season to taste with salt and pepper.
+Finish with parmesan cheese on top and serve